fswitch/laravel-hr/README.md

 git checkout
 ```

-Check etc/docker-compose.yml for the correct user name and uid.
+Check etc/docker-compose.yml for the **correct user name and uid**.
 Check MySQL parameters in htdocs/.env
 Copy htdocs/.env to etc/.env